multiplicit-com/Google-Sheets-Number-Distribution-AppScript-formula/README.md

 1. Open your Google Sheets.
 2. Go to Extensions > Apps Script.
-3. Delete any code in the script editor and replace it with the VBA code from this repository.
+3. Delete any code in the script editor and replace it with the code from this repository.
-4. Save the script by clicking on the floppy disk icon or pressing Ctrl + S.
+5. Save the script by clicking on the floppy disk icon or pressing Ctrl + S.

 ## Usage
 Once installed, the **DISTRIBUTEGOAL** function can be called like any formula in your Sheet.